nataliyakuznetsov/The-Complete-Full-Stack-Web-Development-Bootcamp/README.md

 # The-Complete-Full-Stack-Web-Development-Bootcamp
-This repository contains my solutions and projects from "The Complete Full-Stack Web Development Bootcamp" by Dr.Angela Yu
+This repository contains my projects from "The Complete Full-Stack Web Development Bootcamp" by Dr.Angela Yu